lokwani-d/NEU-Spring-2020-INFO6205-Project-EPL-Ranking-System/README.md

 Build your own project before running as this project doesn't contain a .classpath file

-## start program using java command
+## Start program using java command

  ```bash
  java  Driver.java